azye/azye/README.md

 I'm currently a Software Engineer based in the Bay Area.
 I love tackling code problems of all kinds but my areas of focus are in:

-- building general backend web development
+- general backend web development
 - cloud and data center architectures
 - distributed web systems, databases
 - productivity tooling